Elliottophellia/ayano/README.md

 - [x] change wheater command from using args[1] to args.slice(1).join(' ')
 - [x] idk why but weky module is kinda buging in my vps (the bug is you can't add mention user directly but make it to be variable first )
 - [x] add cbz format for nhentai download
-- [x] shortlink for nhentai download powered by https://chiyome.ninja/
+- [x] shortlink for nhentai download powered by https://chiyome.ninja/ (add it to other download as well)
-- [ ] update kasu nhentai version
 - [x] fix music command bug can't play anything
 - [x] sync my music command to [ZerioDev](https://github.com/ZerioDev/Music-bot) new update
+- [ ] kasu.nhentaiapi.js removed and changed to simple-nhentai
+- [ ] fix tiktok downloader or change it to other function
+- [ ] fix youtube mp3 downloader or change it to other function

 please someone contribute im to lazy to do this